Olivetti Prodest PC1, MSDOS, green phosphor monitor, resident diagnostic, startup kermata

 Emulation

 The Olivetti Prodest PC1 computer starts with Microsoft MS-DOS operating system.
-It is possible to emulate the MS-DOS environment with DOSBox (although DOSBox is an emulator for x86-based systems).
+It is possible to emulate the MS-DOS environment with Dosbox (although Dosbox is an emulator for X86 systems).

 Power supply

-The power supply of the Olivetti Prodest PC1 home computer is internal.
-The mains power cord comes directly out of the computer.
-My model is powered by 220 V in alternating current 50 Hz and absorbs 35 W.
+The power supply of the Olivetti Prodest PC1 personal computer is internal.
+The mains power cable comes directly from the computer.
+My example is powered by 220 V alternating current 50 Hz and absorbs 35 W.

 The Olivetti MM 1202 monitor is powered separately, always at 220 V in alternating current 50 Hz and draws 30 W.